DistAlgo/alda/README.md

 #### Constraints
 Constraints are the conditions that must be satisfied when assigning values to decision variables.
 There are two ways of specifying a constraint:
-1. in the form an assignment statement: `c_1 = bexp`, where 'c_1' is the name of the constraint, or
+1. in the form of an assignment statement: `c_1 = bexp`, where 'c_1' is the name of the constraint, or
-2. in the form a function definition:
+2. in the form of a function definition:
 	```python
 	def c_2():
 		bexp1
 		bexp2
 		...
 	```
-	Expressions inside the funtion body are implicitly the conjuncts of logical conjunction, where `c_2` is the name of the conjunction.
+	Expressions inside the function body are implicitly the conjuncts of logical conjunction, where `c_2` is the name of the conjunction.
 Defining constraints this way can be simpler by omitting the `and` operator when there are multiple conjuncts.
 - Theoretically, `bexp` can be any Boolean-valued expression.
 But currently only expressions of the following forms are supported:
-	1. universal quantification: It evalutes to `True` iff for all combinations of values of variables that satisfy all membership clauses `vi in sexpi`, the condition `bexp` evaluates to `True`.
+	1. universal quantification: It evaluates to `True` iff for all combinations of values of variables that satisfy all membership clauses `vi in sexpi`, the condition `bexp` evaluates to `True`.
 A membership clause `v in sexp` is `True` if value `v` is a member of the set value of `sexp`,
 		- `each(v1 in sexp1, ..., vk in sexpk, has= bexp)`
 	2. existential quantification: It evaluates to `True` iff for some combinations of values of variables that satisfy all membership clauses `vi in sexpi`, the condition `bexp` evaluates to `True`,
 		- `some(v1 in sexp1, ..., vk in sexpk, has= bexp)`